MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

         - **Off, or not configured.** Stops Windows Search Indexer from indexing encrypted files.

 For more info about setting up and using a custom template, see [Configuring custom templates for the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates).
-WIP can also integrate with AZure RMS by using the **AllowAzureRMSForEDP** and the **RMSTemplateIDForEDP** MDM settings in the [EnterpriseDataProtection CSP](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/enterprisedataprotection-csp).
+WIP can also integrate with Azure RMS by using the **AllowAzureRMSForEDP** and the **RMSTemplateIDForEDP** MDM settings in the [EnterpriseDataProtection CSP](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/enterprisedataprotection-csp).

 ## Encrypted file extensions